Jonathan India Player Props: Reds vs. Pirates

 Jonathan India At The Plate

+- India has an OPS of .847, fueled by an OBP of .407 to go with a slugging percentage of .440.
+All three of those stats are best among Cincinnati hitters this season.

-- Among qualifying hitters, he ranks 21st in batting average, while his on-base percentage ranks 16th and he is 67th in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 26th, his on-base percentage ranks 19th, and he is 78th in the league in slugging.

-- In seven games this year, India has picked up an RBI, with more than one RBI once.
+- In seven games this season, India has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.